Last Updated on 2021/02/25

-Koro, known as shrinking penis (or testicles, scrotum or vulva in case of a female patient), is a folk illness or culture-bound syndrome specific to some countries in Southeast Asia, once particularly widespread among the Chinese of the south of lower education.
+Koro, known as a shrinking penis (or testicles, scrotum, or vulva in the case of a female patient), is a folk illness or culture-bound syndrome specific to some countries in Southeast Asia, once particularly widespread among the Chinese of the south of lower education.

-In medicine a culture-specific syndrome is a combination of psychiatric and somatic symptoms that are considered to be a recognizable disease only within a specific society or culture.
+In medicine, a culture-specific syndrome is a combination of psychiatric and somatic symptoms that are considered to be a recognizable disease only within a specific society or culture.
 Some culture-specific syndromes involve somatic symptoms (pain or disturbed function of a body part), while others are purely behavioral.
-Some example of culture-bond syndrome are the Dhat syndrome in India, the Brain fag syndrome in Africa, the Evil eye between hispanic populations, the susto, etc. The term koro (originally from Indonesia) indicates the shrinkage of the penis or other genital organs, causing eventually the death of the affected person.
+Some examples of the culture-bond syndrome are the Dhat syndrome in India, the Brain fag syndrome in Africa, the Evil eye between Hispanic populations, the susto, etc. The term koro (originally from Indonesia) indicates the shrinkage of the penis or other genital organs, causing eventually the death of the affected person.
 In the US and Europe, the syndrome is known as genital retraction syndrome.

 Superstition and traditional Chinese medicine

-“The New Collection described this entity with the following characteristics: it followed intercourse, and might have precipitating factor of exposure or ingestion of cold or raw food, it manifested in the male with abdominal pain, retraction of scrotum ot penis and when severe, with spasm and cyanosis of limbs with trismus and death; and in the female with retraction of nipples, abdominal pain with the same dire results.”
+“The New Collection described this entity with the following characteristics: it followed intercourse and might have a precipitating factor of exposure or ingestion of cold or raw food, it manifested in the male with abdominal pain, retraction of scrotum or penis and when severe, with spasm and cyanosis of limbs with trismus and death; and in the female with retraction of nipples, abdominal pain with the same dire results.”
 Gwee Ah Leng, Koro – Its origin and nature as a disease entity, 1968